 More often or not, it’s associated with an initial public offering (IPO).
-Like the Form S-1 registration, the red herring prospectus must be filed with the securities and exchange commission (SEC).
+But, like the Form S-1 registration, the red herring prospectus must be filed with the Securities and exchange commission (SEC).

 A lot of people get excited about IPOs too.

 What Is A Draft Red Herring Perspective (DRHP)